wp-plugins/fotoexpose/readme.txt

 A simple to use, elegant image gallery with an automatic slideshow feature.

 == Description ==
 A simple and clean way to show off your images.
 No need for people to page through your gallery as FotoExposé keeps it all on one page.
 A thumbnail indicator lets users know exactly what image they are viewing.
-FotoExposé has a automatic slideshow displaying each image at a specific interval.
+FotoExposé has an automatic slideshow displaying each image at a specific interval.
 Your images deserve the best presentation and we think you are going to love FotoExposé,

 == Installation ==